iconify/website/docs/icon-components/index.md

 - Separates icon from main DOM, so main DOM doesn't become bloated.
 - No conflicts with unique ids, which are used in some icons in masks, clip paths, animations and few other elements.
-- Works wonderfully with SSR, much better than UI framework native components: no ID conflicts, render is independant from framework rendering, so it doesn't cause any issues with hydration.
+- Works wonderfully with SSR, much better than UI framework native components: no ID conflicts, render is independent of framework rendering, so it doesn't cause any issues with hydration.

 Disadvantages: